bgoldman22-code/RRMODEL/docs/SECURITY_FIX_API_KEY_REMOVAL.md

 ## Root Cause

-The hardcoded API key `c5d3fe15e6c5be83b2acd8695cff012b` (TheOddsAPI) was found in:
+A hardcoded TheOddsAPI key was found in:

 ### Wave 1 Issues (Fixed in commit 3b4741a0)
 1. `scripts/nfl/README-UPDATED.md` (line 97)